Tresco, Isles of Scilly: Education

 Five Islands Academy (previously Five Islands School) has its Tresco and Bryher Base, a primary campus in Tresco.
 Secondary pupils board at the St Mary's main campus, staying there on weekdays and coming back and forth to their home islands on weekends.

 Students at the sixth-form college level reside and board elsewhere, in mainland Great Britain.
 Previously the Learning and Skills Council paid for costs of accommodation for sixth-formers.

 Transport

 Tresco is a car-free island.
 Electric vehicles are used to transport overnight visitors to and from Tresco Heliport and from the various quays, and a few golf carts are available for disabled visitors.

-From Tresco Heliport, a year-round helicopter service connects Tresco to Penzance Heliport on the Cornish mainland.
+From Tresco Heliport, a year-round helicopter service connects Tresco to Penzance Heliport on the mainland.
 From 1983 to cessation in 2012, the service was operated by British International Helicopters.
 In 2020, helicopter service was resumed from a new Penzance Heliport to Tresco and St Mary's, operated by Penzance Helicopters.

-Tresco Boat Services run passenger boat services to and from the other inhabited islands, as well as occasional circular sightseeing tours.